martschm/martschm.github.io/index.md

 ### Financial and Actuarial Mathematics

-Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure (including R-Code)
+Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure

 ---